 The consensus about the incident the US Department of Health and Human Services experienced Sunday and Monday is now relatively firm: it probably wasn't an attack at all, and clearly the Department's operations didn't suffer.
 Some think that it might not even have amounted to a probe or a preliminary distributed denial-of-service attack.
 It might have been an unusually large number of visitors looking for reliable information on COVID-19, or even an artifact of the Department's Drupal instance.

-Today's issue includes events affecting China, France, India, Israel, Democratic Peoples Republic of Korea, Malaysia, South Africa, Syria, United Kingdom, United States
+Today's issue includes events affecting China, France, India, Israel, Democratic Peoples Republic of Korea, Malaysia, South Africa, Syria, United Kingdom, and United States.

 Bring your own context.